ArmiT/smssender/README.md

 ```
 Possible errors:

+* 10 - command is required
-* the text should not be an empty string
+* 21 - the text should not be an empty string
-* The text should not be longer than 160 characters to ascii
+* 22 - The text should not be longer than 160 characters to ascii
-* The text should not be longer than 70 characters for not ascii
+* 23 - The text should not be longer than 70 characters for not ascii
-* phone number is required
+* 30 - phone number is required
-* phone number has invalid format
+* 31 - phone number has invalid format
-* payload is required
+* 32 - payload is required
-* internal modem error.
+* 33 - internal modem error.
 The message not sended
-* command is required
-* Authenticate error
+* 401 - Authenticate error
-* SmsHandler instance has no attribute '<unknown command>'
+* none - SmsHandler instance has no attribute '<unknown command>'

 Full request:
 ```